We found five alternatives to Admitme TV that won’t disappoint

-You’ll get older TV shows such as Alf, The Dick Van Dyke Show, and The Andy Griffith Show.
-But Tubi TV also gives you somewhat newer shows like The Bachelor, Hell’s Kitchen, Duck Dynasty, and Dance Moms.
+You’ll get older TV shows such as The Dick Van Dyke Show, but Tubi TV also gives you somewhat newer shows like Project Runway, Hell’s Kitchen, Duck Dynasty, and Dance Moms.

 As for the movies, you’ll have choices such as the following:

 - Gone Girl

 - Due Date

 - No Place Like Home

 - I Know What You Did Last Summer

 - The Interview